Ph.D., 2009, Chicago Theological Seminary; Theology, Ethics, and Culture.

 Why We Love Sociopaths: A Guide to Late Capitalist Television (New York and London: Zer0 Books, 2012).
 (Amazon link) [Spanish translation: Por qué nos encantan los sociópatas, trans.
 Albert Fuentes (Melusina, 2016). (publisher link)]

-Agamben’s Philosophical Lineage, co-edited with Carlo Salzani (Edinburgh University Press, under contract).
+Agamben’s Philosophical Lineage, co-edited with Carlo Salzani (Edinburgh University Press, forthcoming).

 Works of Giorgio Agamben (from the Italian):

-- The Mystery of Evil: Benedict XVI and the End of Days (Stanford University Press, forthcoming).
+- The Mystery of Evil: Benedict XVI and the End of Days (Stanford University Press, 2017).